 Flexible touch screens, we could even make them at home

-The current process of manufacturing the transparent material used in standard touchscreens is slow, energy-intensive and expensive.
-You need a vacuum chamber.
+The current manufacturing process for the transparent material used in standard touchscreens is slow, energy-intensive and expensive.
+An air vacuum chamber is needed.

 "Our approach doesn't require expensive or specialized equipment - it could even be done in a home kitchen," he said Daeneke.